 There’s a huge difference between someone who has studied real estate tax law and someone who has lived it.
 An advisor who is also an active real estate investor brings an invaluable perspective to the table.
 They understand the day-to-day challenges, the opportunities, and the mindset of an investor because they are one.
 This firsthand experience translates into more practical, effective, and relatable advice.
 They’ve likely faced the same questions and decisions you’re facing.
 This shared experience is why our team at DMR is composed of seasoned real estate investors; we provide advice we’d follow ourselves.

-Ensure They Understand Real Estate Professional Status
+Do They Get Real Estate Professional Status (REPS)?

 If an advisor’s eyes glaze over when you mention Real Estate Professional Status (REPS), that’s a major red flag.
 This is one of the most powerful tax provisions available to real estate investors.
 Qualifying for REPS can allow you to treat your rental income as non-passive, meaning you can use rental losses to offset your other active income (like your W-2 salary).
 This can lead to massive tax savings, but the rules for qualifying are strict and complex.
 Your advisor must understand these rules inside and out to help you meet the requirements and properly document your activities to defend your position in an audit.

-Verify Their Knowledge of Advanced Tax Strategies
+Ask About Their Advanced Tax Strategies

 A great real estate tax advisor does more than just file your taxes; they provide strategic advice that lowers your tax bill.
 This requires a deep knowledge of advanced tax strategies that go beyond standard deductions.
 They should be fluent in concepts like cost segregation studies, which can accelerate depreciation deductions, and bonus depreciation, which allows you to write off a large portion of an asset’s cost upfront.
 These are powerful tools for reducing your taxable income.
 When interviewing an advisor, ask them to explain how they use these strategies for their clients.
 Their ability to provide clear, confident answers will tell you a lot about their level of tax expertise.